oslabs-beta/A11y-Root-Webpage/docs/css-style-guide.md

 This document is intended to guide future developers during the onboarding and iteration process.
 Please continue to add and appropriately adjust notes within this style guide so that others may easily navigate and debug the css files.

+# Tips:

+- If you don't have any styling tools, use a border to find your current container for easy debugging, e.g. add for visual testing to element's css => border: 3px solid red;
+- If using external tools (such as MUI or React ARIA Components) scroll to section below for notes.

 # Styling Hierarchy (in order of highest precedence):

 !important Declaration > Inline Style > ID Selector > Class Selector > Tag Selector > Universal